Deep low-frequency radio observations of Abell 2256 II: The ultra-steep spectrum radio halo: Radio halo analysis

-The radio X-ray correlation slope steepens when moving from region1 to region2, followed by a flatter slope in region3.
+The radio X-ray correlation slope steepens when moving from region1 to region2, followed by a flatter slope in region3 while the spectral index steepens radially from region1 to region3.
 The cold front CF2 lies within region2.
 Furthermore, the southern shock front falls within region3, where the correlation is almost negligible, as expected in the cluster outskirts for radio relics.
 However, we have not detected any spectral index gradient associated with the southern shock front.
-The change in the correlation slopes from region1- region3 could be due to:

-\begin{enumerate} \item Radial decline of magnetic field : as soon as $B \leq B_{\rm cmb}/\sqrt{3}$, the radio radial profile becomes steeper, not necessarily superlinear with X-rays.

-\item Increase in the number density of seed particles with radius: Less effective Coulomb losses (lower thermal density) and the accumulation of light plasma that is buoyantly transported to the outskirts may increase the number density of available seed electrons and consequently increase the radio emissivity.
-Thus, this results in flattening of the radio versus X-ray relations.
-We emphasize that this does not necessarily produce a flattening of the radio spectrum as well.

-\item More turbulence in the external regions: this may decrease $\tau_{\rm acc}$, i.e., increases efficiency.
-As a result, the emissivity will increase and the spectrum will flatten (for a fixed magnetic field value).
+The change in the correlation slopes and spectral indices from region1- region3 could be due to: \begin{enumerate} \item Radial decline of magnetic field : as soon as $B \leq B_{\rm cmb}/\sqrt{3}$, the radio radial profile becomes steeper, not necessarily superlinear with X-rays (Fig.\,\ref{radial_profiles}). \item Increase in the number density of seed particles with radius: less effective Coulomb losses (lower thermal density) and the accumulation of light plasma that is buoyantly transported to the outskirts may increase the number density of available seed electrons and consequently increase the radio emissivity.
+This results in flattening of the radio versus X-ray relations.
+Therefore, the flattening of the radio vs X-ray correlation slopes from region2 to region3 (Fig.\,\ref{subregions}) could be due to an increase in the number density of seed particles.
+We emphasize that this does not necessarily produce a flattening in the integrated radio spectrum (Fig.\,\ref{halo_index}) as well. \item More turbulence in the external regions: this results in decrease in $\tau_{\rm acc}$, i.e., increases efficiency.
+As a result, the radio emissivity will increase and the radio spectrum will flatten (for a fixed magnetic field value).
+This flattening may be balanced by a decline of magnetic field.
+Since, we do not detect any spectral flattening from region1 to region3, this possibly suggests more radial magnetic field radial decline). \end{enumerate}